 Do you share your annual spending?
 Would you find it useful if I revealed ours?
 Let me know in the comments below!

 This has always my least-favourite spreadsheet to update.
-In fact, I got so frustrated with it this year that I’ve decided that I’m done with tracking our savings rate!
+In fact, I got so frustrated with it this year that I’ve decided that I’m done with tracking our saving rate!
 Here’s why:

-Why our savings rate is too hard to track
+Why our saving rate is too hard to track

-I’ve tracked our savings rate for years, but these factors have become too aggravating to deal with:
+I’ve tracked our saving rate for years, but these factors have become too aggravating to deal with:

 - There are too many variables.

-- It’s too time-consuming and mind-bending to accurately calculate our savings rate.
+- It’s too time-consuming and mind-bending to accurately calculate our saving rate.